 That’s what you’re going to discover on this page today.

 I will walk you through each step in detail, from brainstorming topic ideas to keyword research, and putting words together.

 What Makes a Perfect Blog Post?

-More than writing, or using the right words.
-There are lots of other factors that contribute to the success of any useful content on the web.
+More than writing or using the right words; many other factors contribute to the success of any valuable content on the web.

 It takes more than just writing, formatting, or adding compelling images to your post to make it appealing to the user’s taste and satisfaction.

-There is more to writing the perfect blog post in 2020 you need to know.
+There is more to writing the perfect blog post in 2023 than you need to know.

 - Know your Target audience.

 1. Know your Target Audience